Internal Parasites - Worms

 Ivermectin is effective in controlling cecal worms along with some external parasites as well.
 There is a 14 day meat and egg withdrawal period for this product.

-Valbazen (Albendazole) is a broad spectrum wormer and takes care of nearly all worms, eggs and Tapeworms.
-For heavy breeds, 1/2 cc for 3 days.
-For small breeds, 1/4 cc for 3 days.
+Valbazen (Albendazole) is a broad spectrum wormer and takes care of nearly all worms, eggs and Tapeworms. .2 mls per pound of body weight dosed orally under the tongue once a day for 3 to 5 days.
 Repeat in 10 days.
 There is a 14 day meat and egg withdrawal period for this product.

 Always follow all the instruction for dosages on labels and be mindful of meat and egg withdrawal periods.